jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 + There are 2 commands for dealing with ACLs on `/users`, `/dcs04`, `/dcs05`, `/dcs06`, and `/dcs07`.
 + The `nfs4_getfacl` command will display current ACL setting for a file or directory
 + The `nfs4_setfacl` command is used to modify ACLs.
-+ With ACLs you can grant either read-only access, or read-write access on a directory or file to specific users.
++ With ACLs you can grant different kinds of access on directories or files to specific users and groups, in addition to the normal group associated with the object, and in addition to "other".
 + The simplest permissions to use in ACLs are R for read access, W for write access, and X for execute and directory access.
 For detailed description of fine-grained permissions that can be set, please see ([https://www.osc.edu/book/export/html/4523](https://www.osc.edu/book/export/html/4523)).
-+ User ACLs By default, one’s home directory is only accessible to the owner, and the ACL should reflect this.
++ By default, one’s home directory is only accessible to the owner, and the original ACL should reflect this.
 For example, for the user alice, the ACL on their home directory would look like:

 ```
 [alice@compute-123 ~]$ pwd